Timeline of Paris attacks and investigation

 The Islamic State claims responsibility as revenge for French military action in Syria and Iraq.
 Hollande says the attack amounts to an act of war.

-A cross-border investigation gains pace as Belgium conducts raids in the inner Brussels neighborhood of Molenbeek, arresting seven.
+A cross-border investigation gains pace as Belgium conducts raids in the inner Brussels neighbourhood of Molenbeek, arresting seven.

 Sunday, Nov.
 15